OpenEnergyPlatform/oep-client/README.md

 ## Downloading data

-Note: you do not need an API_TOKEN to downlad data.
+Note: you do not need an API_TOKEN to download data.
 Also, the table might not be in the `model_draft` schema, in which case you can specify the table name as `schema_name.table_name`. -> [List of schemas](https://openenergyplatform.org/dataedit/schemas).

 ```bash
 oep-client -t OEP_API_TOKEN select TABLE_NAME FILENAME